darioflute/sospex/README.md

 The code runs with Python 3.
 The code has been developed on Mac OS-X 10.11.6 (El Capitan) and Ubuntu Linux (14.04 LTS, Trusty Tahr).

+### Current version

+The current version released on anaconda is: 0.25.beta Release date:  April 23, 2018

 ### How to install the program

 To install the code in your computer, you need first to install the anaconda